-C7 Relative importance of each of the following academic and nonacademic factors in first-time, first-year, degree-seeking (freshman) admission decisions.
+Relative importance of each of the following academic and nonacademic factors in first-time, first-year, degree-seeking (freshman) admission decisions.

 Very Important Important Considered Not Considered

 Academic

-Rigor of secondary school record X
+Rigor of secondary school record Х

 Class rank Х

-Academic GPA Χ
+Academic GPA Х

-Standardized test scores Χ
+Standardized test scores Х

-Application Essay Χ
+Application Essay Х

-Recommendation(s) Χ
+Recommendation(s) Х

 Nonacademic

-Interview X
+Interview Х

-Extracurricular activities Χ
+Extracurricular activities Х

-Talent/ability X
+Talent/ability Х

-Character/personal qualities X
+Character/personal qualities Х

-First generation X
+First generation Х

-Alumni/ae relation X
+Alumni/ae relation Х

-Geographical residence X
+Geographical residence Х

-State residency X
+State residency Х

-Religious affiliation/commitment X
+Religious affiliation/commitment х

-Racial/ethnic status X
+Racial/ethnic status Х

-Volunteer work X
+Volunteer work Х

-Work experience X
+Work experience Х

-Level of applicant's interest X
+Level of applicant's interest

-SAT and ACT Policies
+SAT and ACT Policies Entrance exams

-C8 Entrance exams

-Yes No Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking applicants? x
+Yes No Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking applicants? х

-If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2007.
+If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2015.

 ADMISSION

 Require Recommend Require for Some Consider if Submitted Not Used

 SAT or ACT

 ACT only

 SAT only

-SAT and SAT Subject Tests

-SAT and SAT Subject Tests or ACT X

-SAT Subject Tests only

-Require Recommend Require for Some Submitted Not Used

-SAT or ACT

-ACT only

-SAT only

-SAT and SAT Subject Tests

 SAT and SAT Subject Tests or ACT Х

 SAT Subject Tests only

-COD If your institution will make use of the A CT in admission dociniona for first ti ima firat yaar daar aa aaaking annlia nto for Eall
+If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2015, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process):

-COD iiile, iiisi-yeai, uegit ee-seeking applica anto ioi Faii

-2007, please indicate which ONE of the e tollowing applies S: V

-ACT with Writing Component required X
+ACT with Writing Component required

-ACT with Writing component recomme

-ACT with or without Writing component accepted
+ACT with Writing component recommended ACT with or without Writing component accepted

-C8C Please indicate how your institution wi II use the SAT or A ACT writing compor nent; check all that a apply:
+Please indicate how your institution will use the SAT or ACT writing component; check all that apply:

-For admission Х
+For admission

 For placement

 For advising

-In place of an application essay

-As a validity check on the application
+In place of an application essay As a validity check on the

-essay
+application essay

-No college policy as of now
+No college policy as of now Not using essay component

+SAT essay ACT essay X Х

-C8D In addition, does your institution use a pplicants' test sco res for academic a dvisina?
+In addition, does your institution use applicants' test scores for academic advising?

-- Yes No]

-X
+Yes No X

-1

-C8E Latest date by which SAT or ACT score es must be receive ed for fall-term January

-admission i f f - t -

-Latest date by which SAT Subject Test scores must be re eceived for fail-term January
+Latest date by which SAT or ACT scores must be received for fall-term January Latest date by which SAT Subject Test scores must be received for fall-term lanuary admission January

-admission ,

-005 If an annual to the second and all wife : : : : : : : : : : : : : : : : : : atualanta anif 7

-C8F If necessary, use this space to clarify y e.g., ir tests are reco ommenaea for some e students, or if
+If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests

-tests are not required of some students s):

-C8G Please indicate which tests your institution u uses for placement ((e.g., state tests):
+Please indicate which tests your institution uses for placement (e.g., state tests):

-SAT 7

-ACT ┪

-SAT Subject Tests -

-AP X -

-IOI . ^ 1

 SAT

 ACT

-SAT Subject Tests
+SAT Subject Tests Х

-AP X
+AP Х

 CLEP

 Institutional Exam

 State Exam (specify):